Environmental degradation: Consumption increases

 As the world's population increases, it is accompanied by an increase in population demand for natural resources.
 With the need for more production increases comes more damage to the environments and ecosystems in which those resources are housed.
-According to United Nations' population growth predictions, there could be up to 170 million more births by 2070.
+According to the United Nations' population growth predictions, there could be up to 170 million more births by 2070.
 The need for more fuel, energy, food, buildings, and water sources grows with the number of people on the planet.

 However, the scale of environmental degradation is not only determined by population growth but also by consumption patterns and resource efficiency.
 Industrialized nations, with higher per capita consumption rates, often have a disproportionately large environmental footprint compared to less developed regions.
 Efforts to adopt sustainable development practices, including renewable energy, recycling, and waste reduction, could mitigate some of the environmental impacts of increased consumption.
 Furthermore, promoting circular economies and transitioning to low-impact technologies are critical.

 Deforestation

 As the need for new agricultural areas and road construction increases, the deforestation processes stay in effect.
 Deforestation is the "removal of forest or stand of trees from land that is converted to non-forest use."
-(Wikipedia-Deforestation).
 Since the 1960s, nearly 50% of tropical forests have been destroyed, but this process is not limited to tropical forest areas.
 Europe's forests are also destroyed by livestock, insects, diseases, invasive species, and other human activities.
 Many of the world's terrestrial biodiversity can be found living in different types of forests.
 Tearing down these areas for increased consumption directly decreases the world's biodiversity of plant and animal species native to those areas.

 Along with destroying habitats and ecosystems, decreasing the world's forest contributes to the amount of in the atmosphere.
 By taking away forested areas, we are limiting the amount of carbon reservoirs, limiting it to the largest ones: the atmosphere and oceans.
 While one of the biggest reasons for deforestation is agriculture use for the world's food supply, removing trees from landscapes also increases erosion rates in areas, making it harder to produce crops in those soil types.